indexeddbshim/IndexedDBShim/README.md

 Since the latter examples are under the browser's control, this method may be more useful on the server or for unit-testing.

+If the first argument, `dbName` is missing (or `null` or `undefined`), all connections to all databases will be force-closed.

-If the first argument, `connIdx` is missing (or `null` or `undefined`), all connections will be force-closed.
+If the second argument, `connIdx` is missing (or `null` or `undefined`), all connections with the given name will be force-closed.
 It can alternatively be an integer representing a 0-based index to indicate a specific connection to close.

-The second argument `msg` will be appended to the `AbortError` that will be triggered on the transactions of the connection.
+The third argument `msg` will be appended to the `AbortError` that will be triggered on the transactions of the connection.

-Individual `IDBDatabase` database connections can also be force-closed with a particular message:
+Individual `IDBDatabase` database instances can also be force-closed with a particular message:

 ```js